Beatboxing: Phonology

 Each beatboxer can produce a very large number of unique sounds, but there are three distinct linguistic categories of sound within beatboxing.
 Ejectives are the strong puffs of air from the voice box that give intensity to percussive sounds.
-The "t", "p", and "k" sounds can all be made into ejectives.
-"Ch" and "j" are examples of ejective affricates.
+The "p", "t", and "k" sounds can all be made into ejectives,.
+"Ch", typically represented as [t͡ʃ], and "j", usually [d͡ʒ], are some examples of (ejective) affricates.

 Nonstandard fricatives are the mechanical sounds such as snare drums, cymbals, and other buzzing noises in beatboxing that are made with fricatives.
-Certain sounds, such as velar lateral fricatives, bilabial lateral fricatives, and linguolabial fricatives, and velar trills are all judged impossible according to the IPA but are technically possible and are sounds that are commonly used in beatboxing.
+Certain sounds, such as velar lateral fricatives, bilabial lateral fricatives, and linguolabial fricatives, and velar trills are all judged impossible according to the IPA but technically possible, and they are sounds that are commonly used in beatboxing.

 Coarticulation is the act of controlling a sound in two places at once.
-A common example of this is the sound created by rolling an "r" sound while saying a "v" sound.
+A common example of this is the sound that is created when a rolled [r] sound and a [v] sound are simultaneously said and pronounced.
 This is called a voiced alveolar trill with labiodental articulation.
-Similarly, epenthesis is the sound created when beatboxers sing and do percussion at the same time.
+Similarly, epenthesis is the sound created when beatboxers sing or rap and make percussion sounds at the same time.
 Contrary to what the sound suggests, their tongue is not in two places at once.
-This effect is created by placing percussive sounds in the middle of words.
+This effect is done by placing percussive sounds in the middle of words or lyrics.

 Multi-vocalism

-Multi-vocalism is a form of vocal musicianship conceptualized by British Beatboxer and vocalist Killa Kela.
-It describes Beatboxers who incorporate other vocal disciplines and practices into their routines and performances such as singing, rapping, sound mimicry and other vocal arts.
+Multi-vocalism is a form of vocal musicianship conceptualized by British beatboxer and vocalist Killa Kela.
+It describes beatboxers who incorporate other vocal disciplines and practices into their routines and performances such as singing, rapping, sound mimicry and other vocal arts.
 Beardyman is a well known multi-vocalist.